-Brian Fonseca is director of the Jack D. Gordon Institute for Public Policy at FIU’s Steven J. Green School of International and Public Affairs.
-Mr. Fonseca serves as the Institute’s technical expert for national security and foreign policy.
-His analysis has been featured in local and national media, including BBC, Bloomberg, Fox News, and the Miami Herald.
-He serves as WSVN-Fox 7’s on-air political expert.
-Mr. Fonseca joined the Gordon Institute in 2015 after serving as Director of Operations at FIU’s Applied Research Center (ARC) where he led the center’s expansion into national security and Cybersecurity initiatives.
-He joined FIU after serving as the senior research manager for socio-cultural analysis at United States Southern Command.
-His recent book publications include: Brian Fonseca and Eduardo A. Gamarra, eds., Culture and National Security in the Americas (Lanham, MD: Lexington Books, January 2017) and Brian Fonseca and Jonathan D. Rosen, The New Security Agenda: Trends and Emerging Threats (New York, NY: Palgrave Macmillan, April 2017).
-Mr. Fonseca holds degrees in International Business and International Relations from Florida International University in Miami, Florida, and he has attended Sichuan University in Chengdu, China and National Defense University in Washington D.C.
+Brian Fonseca is Director of the Jack D. Gordon Institute for Public Policy at Florida International University’s (FIU) Steven J. Green School of International and Public Affairs and an Adjunct Professor in the Department of Politics and International Relations.
+Brian’s technical expertise is in U.S. national security and foreign policy.
+He also serves as a Cybersecurity Policy Fellow at the D.C.-based think tank New America and Chair of the Americas Linkage Committee at the Greater Miami Chamber of Commerce.
+His analysis has been featured in local and national media and he serves as the on-air Political Analyst for South Florida’s WSVN-Fox News.
+Brian joined FIU after serving as the Senior Research Manager for Socio-Cultural Analysis at United States Southern Command’s Joint Intelligence Operations Center South (JIOC-S).
+His recent publications include an edited volume with Eduardo A. Gamarra titled Culture and National Security in the Americas (Lexington Books, 2017) and is co-author of The New US Security Agenda: Trends and Emerging Threats (Palgrave, 2017).
+His 2018 publications focus on Russian engagement in Latin America—including information operations, diaspora diplomacy and Russian-Venezuelan relations.
+Brian holds degrees in International Business and International Relations from Florida International University in Miami, Florida, and he has attended Sichuan University in Chengdu, China and National Defense University in Washington D.C.
 From 1997 to 2004, he served in the United States Marine Corps and facilitated the training of foreign military forces in both hostile theaters and during peacetime operations.